Paget Peak II and the North Ridge

 Mount Ogden and Sherbrooke Lake

-On the high point
+On the high point near Paget Peak

-Our final destination is on the left.
+Our final destination is on the left

 Losing elevation

-From here it took half an hour to reach the top.
+From here it took half an hour to reach the top

 Nothing more than a steep hike

-The cairn is discernible on the left
+The cairn is discernible at the top

-On the top
+On the top of the North Ridge

 Waputik Peak

-The way along the bench is obvious.
+The way along the bench is obvious

 Looking northwest at Mount Balfour (mouse over to zoom in)

-Cathedral Mountain and Cathedral Crags
+Cathedral Mountain and Cathedral Crags on the left

-Taking advantage of the snow
+We took advantage of the snow to hasten our descent

 More easy terrain